ChiranthSH007/Face_Mask_Detection_CNN_TensorFlow/README.md

 # FaceMaskDetection

-Neural Network Algorithm to detect people wearing face masks or not.
+Neural Network Algorithm to detect people wearing face masks or not and uses caffemodel to detect faces.

 # Links for the project